OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 We collect information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“CCPA personal information”).
 We have collected the following categories of CCPA personal information from consumers within the last twelve (12) months:

 *   **Identifiers**: “Identifiers” covers a broad range of information, including things like name, email address, postal address, telephone number, and IP address.
 We collect some CCPA personal information that falls into this category.
 For example, for streaming subscribers we’re going to have an email address, payment information (like a credit card), and for DVD customers we’re going to have a postal address.
-We collect IP addresses when you connect to our service online.
+We collect IP addresses, identifiers from the devices you use to connect, and characteristics about the networks you use when you connect to our service online.
 These sorts of identifiers are connected to your Netflix account.
 There are also identifiers we use for purposes like advertising (resettable device identifiers, third party advertising cookies on our website) that we do not associate with your account, but that can be used to reach you with promotional messages on other websites and applications.

 *   **Characteristics of protected classifications under California or federal law**: This covers a broad range of information like race, sex, marital status, among other protected classes.
 We will collect this sort of information about you if you choose to participate in our optional research surveys, or other research activity such as an in person interview or panel.
 We do not collect this information when you register for the Netflix service.